Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Purpose: Delegate client interaction with quality controls

-Who: Same VA from Step 3 (proven with systems) or new hire if needed
+Who: The same VA from Step 3 (proven with systems) or a new hire if needed

 Phase 1: Routine responses (Week 1–3)